OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 ### Docker MQTT broker

-If MQTT weather publishing is enabled, the server needs a reachable MQTT broker.
+If either MQTT feature is enabled, the server needs a reachable MQTT broker.
-You can use an existing broker by setting `mqtt.host` in `server/config/config.yaml` to that broker's hostname or IP address.
+Configure `mqtt.weather.host` and `mqtt.diagnostics.host` independently; they
+may point to the same broker.

 For a simple local Docker broker, this repository includes an optional Compose override.
-See [MQTT Weather Publishing](../docs/mqtt.md) for the broker command, matching server config, and security notes.
+See [MQTT Weather and Diagnostics](../docs/mqtt.md) for the broker command, matching server config, and security notes.

 The published OCI images are: